MicrosoftDocs/OfficeDocs-AppCompliance-pr.es-ES/Apps/docs/certification-submission-guide.md

 ### <a name="owasp"></a>OWASP

-*Open Web Application Security Project*.
+*Abra la aplicación web Security Project*.

 ### <a name="pci-dss"></a>PCI DSS